Why subscribe?

 You’ll receive occasional dispatches about drugs, hip-hop, or both, and have access to my full archive.
 Here are examples.

-Ask a Fentanyl Saleswoman: I spent over a year investigating a Chinese chemical company called Yuancheng, which sold fentanyl ingredients, and my expose made international news.
-Kicking it all off was this conversation I had with this saleswoman.
+Ask a Fentanyl Saleswoman: I spent over a year investigating a Chinese chemical company called Yuancheng, which sells fentanyl ingredients.
+My expose made international news and inspired my book Fentanyl, Inc. Kicking it all off was the conversation I had with this saleswoman.

 Stay up-to-date